Why does distal patella articular softening happen?

 When cartilage is definitely softened on the distal and lateral patella, it is possible that complete immobilization for 6 weeks, with or without subchondral drilling to create a “healing response,” can help, even after traditional periods of rest and nonoperative measures have failed.
 When and only when there is objective lateral tilt of the patella onto a soft, painful lateral facet, lateral retinacular release has proven helpful in my experience.

 In patients with chronic, resistant pain and objective distal/lateral patella softening, a short, steep anteromedial tibial tubercle transfer will unload the affected area and give pain relief in the majority of such patients.
 However, this is a big step reserved for patients with clear findings and intractable pain.

-Disclosure: Fulkerson receives royalties from DJO Global and is a patent holder for DJO Global.
+Disclosure: Fulkerson reports he receives royalties from DJO Global and is a patent holder for DJO Global.